 Connect

-His research has also explored the use of text messaging to improve adolescent sexual and reproductive health, the development of public health quality improvement taxonomies, and the implementation of health IT systems.
+His research has also explored the use of text messaging to improve adolescent health, the development of public health quality improvement taxonomies, and the implementation of health IT systems.
 Dr. Pina’s doctoral research focused on the use of electronic notifiable conditions reporting systems in public health practice.

 Get in Touch